somefunAgba/autosgm/README.md

-# AutoSGM
+# AutoSGM : A Unified Lowpass Regularizing Framework for Accelerated Learning
+Automatic (Stochastic) Gradient Method is a unifying framework for accelerated SGM implementations (Polyak's Heavy Ball (PHB), Nesterov's Accelerated Gradient (NAG), Adaptive Moment Estimation (Adam)).

+It explains observed acceleration in the SGM as the consequence of lowpass smoothing and approximating an optimal choice of step-size (which leads to normalized gradients).
+This digital structure leads to many implementations, as seen in the deep learning literature.

+In this framework an artificial neural network (a well-defined differentiable function) is a gradient-generating function or system, and the SGM is a control function or system.

+With this framework, there is only one (stochastic) gradient method (SGM), with different approaches or metrics to setting-up the step-size `alpha_t` parameter and smoothing the gradient by various lowpass filter implementations `E_t`,.
+The result is the different momentum-based SGD variants in the literature.

-Implementation(s) of AutoSGM: Automatic (Stochastic) Gradient Method. ```output = AutoSGM{input}```
+This repo. contains implementation(s) of AutoSGM: ```output = AutoSGM{input}```

 Expected `input` is a first-order gradient.
 `output` is an estimate of each parameter in an (artificial) neural network.

-An artificial neural network (a well-defined differentiable function) is a gradient-generating function or system.

 <img src="./cntrlblk.svg" width="800">

 ```
-  input <- Et{Dt{-g}} or Dt{Et{-g}}
+  input <- E_t{-g}
-  state <-  It{state,input,alpha_t} := state + alpha_t*input
+  state <- I_t{state,input,alpha_t} := state + alpha_t*input
-  output <- Et{state}
+  output <- E_t{state} // optional
 ```
-With this framework, we only have one gradient method, with different approaches or metrics to setting-up the step-size `alpha_t` parameter and filtering parameters for `Et` and `Dt`, which leads to different momentum-based SGD variants in the literature.

-## Unified Framework
-AutoSGM is an accelerated learning framework which contains:
+This accelerated framework attempts to provide a clearer understanding of the three practical accelerated learning variants of the (Stochastic) Gradient Method (SGM), namely: *Polyak's Heavy ball*, *Nesterov Accelerated Gradient*, *Adaptive Moment Estimation*.

-+ an active lowpass filtering component `Et` regularizing its input.
++ an active smoothing (lowpass) component `E_t` regularizing the gradient generating system.

-+ optional time-differencing or highpass filtering in a `Dt` component.

 + a proportional component `alpha_t`.

-+ a time-integration `It` component.
++ a time-integration `I_t` component.

-+ optional lowpass filtering component `Et `at its output.
++ optional averaging (lowpass) component `E_t `at its output.

-This framework attempts to provide a clearer understanding of the three practical accelerated learning variants of the (Stochastic) Gradient Method (SGM), namely: *Polyak's Heavy ball*, *Nesterov Accelerated Gradient*, *Adaptive Moment Estimation* by presenting AutoSGM as their unifying representation for accelerated learning.

 ### Basic signal-processing and control knowledge:

-+ the time-differencing in the `Dt` component at the input is most always sensitive to input noise, so should usually be turned off.
++ the time-differencing, D_t, such as used in NAG is most always sensitive to input noise, so should usually be turned off.

-+ the lowpass filtering `Et` component at the output often adds unnecessary delay to the output estimates, so should usually be turned off.
++ the `E_t` at the output often can add unnecessary delay to the output estimates, so should usually be turned off or implemented cleverly to act as an ensemble averaging.

 ## Dependencies
 PyTorch.
 Numpy.
 Peek in the [requirements.txt](requirements.txt) file.